SeshanSaravanan/Simon_game/README.md

 - The player must repeat the sequence by clicking the buttons in the correct order.
 - With each successful repetition, the game presents a longer sequence, increasing the challenge.
 - If the player makes a mistake, the game ends, and the player can restart by pressing any key.

+## Sounds
+The following sounds are included for the game keys:
+- `red.mp3`: Sound for the red key.
+- `blue.mp3`: Sound for the blue key.
+- `green.mp3`: Sound for the green key.
+- `yellow.mp3`: Sound for the yellow key.

 ## Interactive Features
 - Add an option to customize game difficulty.